dotnet-presentations/blazor-workshop/docs/10-publish-and-deploy.md

 Congrats!

-Once your done showing off your completed Blazor app to your friend, be sure to clean up any Azure resources that you no longer wish to maintain.
+Once your done showing off your completed Blazor app to your friends, be sure to clean up any Azure resources that you no longer wish to maintain.